15 Global Climate Change

 The greenhouse effect is a natural process by which the atmosphere warms surface temperatures.
 Without an atmosphere, Earth would have huge fluctuations of temperature between day and night like the moon.
 Daytime temperatures would be hundreds of degrees Fahrenheit above normal and nighttime temperatures would be hundreds of degrees below normal.
 The greenhouse effect occurs because of the presence of greenhouse gases in the atmosphere.

-The greenhouse effect is named after the same process that warms a greenhouse or a car on a hot summer day.
-Sunlight can pass through the glass of the greenhouse or car, reaches the surface of the interior, and changes into heat.
+The greenhouse effect is named after a similar process that warms a greenhouse or a car on a hot summer day.
+Sunlight passes through the glass of the greenhouse or car, reaches the interior, and changes into heat.
 The heat radiates upward and gets trapped by the glass windows.
-The greenhouse effect can be explained in three steps.
+The greenhouse effect for the Earth can be explained in three steps.